The world of RVing can be overwhelming for those who are just jumping in. There are all kinds of things to learn before your first RV trip.

 The very first thing you need to learn about?
 The types of RVs out there.
 After all, you can’t very well know which kind of RV you’d like to have without knowing what your options are.

-The first question to ask yourself is whether you prefer a driveable RV or if you’d rather have a towable.
+The first question to ask yourself is whether you prefer a driveable RV ( a motorhome) or if you’d rather have a towable (a trailer).
 Of course, if you want a towable, you will need to make sure you have a truck capable of pulling it safely.
 Because trucks are expensive and many people don’t want a truck they only use for camping, a driveable RV is the best option for many.
-This is especially true if you plan on renting the RV and taking it to your destination yourself.
+This is especially true for those who plan on renting the RV and taking it to the destination themselves.

 All that said, even if you narrow down your choices to include only drivable RVs, there are still a few different types with dozens of different floor plans and other options.
 That is where this article comes into play.

-Below, we dive into the facts on drivable RVs, teaching you about the different types and helping you decide which option might be best for you.
+Below, we dive into the facts on drivable RVs, teaching you about the different types, helping you decide which option might be best for you, and helping you understand the ins and outs of driving a motorhome.

 Drivable RV Types